- Does Thinkific support SCORM?

 - Does Thinkific support AICC reporting?

-Thinkific does not support SCORM, Tin Can, or AICC reporting.
+Does Thinkific support SCORM, Tin Can API or AICC reporting?

 Frequently Asked Questions

 Can I still include Articulate, Storyline, Rise, or iSpring content in a Thinkific course without reporting?

 Yes!
 If you do have modules created using tools like Articulate, Storyline, or iSpring they can be used in Thinkific as long as they are converted for Web (HTML5).
 Read instructions on adding this content to Thinkific.